keke0419/MulTFBS/README.md

  * Matplotlib=3.3.2
  * H5py,Hyperopt,Sklearn,Nltk
 ## Data preparation
-The PBMdata used in this work can be downloaded from https://bitbucket.org/wenxiu/sequence-shape/get/2159e4ef25be.zip After that the data should be trimmed first to ensure equal length of the data, and then the data should be placed in the `PBMdatas` directory for the convenience of subsequent operation and experiment.
+The PBMdata can be downloaded from https://bitbucket.org/wenxiu/sequence-shape/get/2159e4ef25be.zip After that the data should be trimmed first to ensure equal length of the data, and then the data should be placed in the `PBMdatas` directory for the convenience of subsequent operation and experiment.
  *  Example: